Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 Article 8 - Fees, invoicing and payment

-8.1 As consideration for the performance of Your obligations under the Contract, RAI will pay You the fees specified in the Contract.
+8.1 As consideration for the performance of Your obligations under the Agreement, RAI will pay You the fees specified in the Agreement.

 8.2 All fees must be quoted in euros, exclusive of VAT.

-8.3 The fees for the agreed Products and/or Services constitute full payment for the end result and include all parts of the delivery.
+8.3 The fees for the agreed Products and/or Services constitute full compensation for the delivery of the Products and/or Services and – if applicable – the Deliverables.
 You must include in Your fees all elements required for the end result.
-Where You should foresee that items not included in Your fees may occur, You must notify them to RAI in writing before the conclusion of the Contract and also give an indication of the fees related thereto.
+Where You should foresee that items not included in Your fees may occur, You must notify them to RAI in writing before the conclusion of the Agreement and also give an indication of the fees related thereto.

 8.4 You must not charge RAI a higher price than You charge to other buyers or offer other buyers lower discounts for Products or Services that are comparable in nature, scope and circumstances.